This post is also available in:

 Possible gains of 0.1080 BTC against a possible loss of 0.0115 BTC

-Imagine this method plays out very often as BTC is known for its wick action.
-More orders got active, but also more stops would prolly trigger.
-The only real risk of this method is that stop order might not get filled, which has never happened to us – but has been reported a few times from other users, hence the importance of market orders.
+Imagine this method plays out very often, as BTC is known for its wick action.
+More orders became active, but more stops would probably be triggered as well.
+The only real risk of this method is that a stop order might not be filled, which has never happened to us.
+However, it has been reported a few times by other users; hence the importance of market orders.